No Valid CDL Ticket in Arizona

 How do you know if you need a commercial driver license (CDL)?

 The laws surrounding whether or not you need a CDL are complex.
 Even the cops who issue tickets for driving without a CDL have trouble understanding the laws.
 That’s why they use the handy flow chart you see at the end of this post.
-A police shared his flow chart with one of our attorneys after a hearing.
+This is the flow chart police use to decide whether or not you need a CDL, and whether or not they should write you a ticket.

 As you will notice, there are three key factors.
-They are gross vehicle weight, the number of passengers a vehicle is designed to carry, and hazardous cargo.
+These factors include the gross vehicle weight, the number of passengers a vehicle is designed to carry, and hazardous cargo.
 In summary:

 - If the vehicle you are driving has a gross vehicle weight rating of 26,001 pounds or more, you need a CDL